electricimp/Usb/DriverDevelopmentGuide.md

 #### getAssignedDrivers()

 Returns an array of drivers for the attached device.
 Throws exception if the device is detached.
-Each device USB device could provide the number of interfaces which could be supported by a single driver or by the number of different drives (For example keyboard with touch pad could have keyboard driver and a separate touch pad driver).
+Each USB device could provide the number of interfaces which could be supported by a single driver or by the number of different drives (For example keyboard with touch pad could have keyboard driver and a separate touch pad driver).

 #### getEndpointZero()